-The module develops the student's ability to create and maintain a social service business.
+The module develops the student's ability to create and maintain a service business within the social and healthcare setting.
 They are able to develop a service business cost-effectively and in line with ethical principles.
 The student is able to assess the importance of individual services provided to clients and work with clients.
 The student is able to develop their entrepreneurial capabilities and act in a client-oriented and entrepreneurial manner.
-They are able to act responsibly as a member of a team or as a manager.
+They are able to act responsibly as a member of a team or as an immediate supervisor.